colmbaston/statusbar/README.md

 ## Usage

 The program should be called with command-line arguments constituting a space-separated list of blocks.
-The output for the listed blocks should then be displayed in the order listed.
+The output for the listed blocks should then be displayed in the order listed, with a new line printed each time the output text for one of the blocks updates.

 ```
 > ./statusbar volume battery datetime